hotcocoabrewedcoffee/docs/content/minecraft/index.md

 1. No Racism or Hate Speech
 2. No Advertising
 3. No Griefing

-__Disclaimer:__
-While Advertisement is not allow, you may contact our moderators regarding referral/partnership agreements.
-Admins have the right to interpret these rules as they seem fit on a per-case basis.
-Admin or Moderator Abuse is not tolerated.

 # Minecraft Java
 ## __**Connection Information**__
 **Server Name**:  HotCocoaBrewedCoffee